 Due to VSB/ NCOP14 (the stringent requirements for engineering) a sturdy battery box was folded up at the local engineers to meet crash specifications and prevent batteries from hurling out.
 An inertia switch was also installed to cut power if things go pear shaped.
 VicRoads passed the Landy without issue, as the entire vehicle is compliant and insured.

 The conversion ran Don about $20k, but a substantial portion of that is tied up in batteries and the motor, both of which have cheaper options available for someone looking to complete a similar conversion on a much tighter budget.
 Realistically, with the price of fuel, naysayers could not disagree that the same amount would disappear into their fuel tank over a couple of years.
-I would love to keep talking tech specs, but I’m limited for what I can squeeze in these pages.
-Luckily, Don has created a fantastic website with everything you could possibly want to know about the EV conversion process.
-Go ahead, click here to check it out.
+I would love to keep talking tech specs, but I’m limited in what I can squeeze onto this page.

 Two-fifths of bugger-all.
 This is usually the part in which I would rattle off the list of broken parts and why the owner had to upgrade them to handle the abuse, but meticulous planning and some help from good old Google, allowed the build to progress without major incident.
 The only issue with the electrical system came from receiving one faulty battery, which was quickly swapped out.
 The only other thing worth a mention is the original golf buggy throttle had to be replaced with one from a Honda CR-V, but yet again, no issues have presented since.